 There may be no better place to call home than Southern California.
 The never-ending sunshine, the wide range of outdoor activities, the amenities and services and the wonderful lifestyle all make this part of the United States a great place to live.

-If the weather and activities appeal to you then the next choice is to find the perfect location.
-There are many choices and each town or city offers something unique; however, one small city stands out among all the rest –Brea.
+If the weather and activities appeal to you then you’ll want to find the perfect location.
+There are many choices and each town or city offers something unique; However, one small city stands out among all the rest –Brea.
 Brea is a unique place to live as it offers the amenities and services of a large city but maintains that small town charm.

-Here are some important tips in your search for your Brea dream home.
+Here are some important tips to keep in mind as you search for your Brea dream home.

 Know the Neighborhood